terefang/gdx-ddsdxt/README.md

 pure java code for libgdx to load and bind:

-* compressed DXT1/3/5 textures from DDS format files (.dds)
+* compressed DXT1/1A/3/5 textures from DDS format files (.dds)
 * various uncompressed argb/xrgb textures from DDS format files (.dds)
 * textures from .dxtn/.dxtn.gz format files.
+* limited support for DDS/DX10, only DXT1A/3/5

 ### Quick Usage